The price of homogeneity is polynomial: Introduction

 Let $q \geq 0$ be an integer.
 A \emph{$q$-colorful graph} is a pair $(G,\chi)$ where $G$ is a graph and $\chi\colon V(G)\to 2^{[q]}$ is a map, assigning to each vertex $v\in V(G)$ a, possibly empty, subset of the \emph{colours} $\chi(v) \subseteq [q]$.

-A flat wall $W$ in a $q$-colorful graph $(G,\chi)$ is called \emph{homogeneous} if there exists a bipartition $I \dot{\cup} O = [q]$ of the colours such that no vertex in the compass of $W$ carries a colour from $O$ and for every brick $B$ of $W$ and every $i\in I$ there exists a $B$-bridge $J$ from the interior of $B$ that carries $i$ in its interior.
+A flat wall $W$ in a $q$-colorful graph $(G,\chi)$ is called \emph{homogeneous} if there exists a bipartition $I \dot{\cup} O = [q]$ of the colours such that no vertex in the compass of $W$ carries a colour from $O$ and for every brick $B$ of $W$ and every $i \in I$ the interior of $B$ has a vertex with colour $i$.

 The main difference between our main result and most variants of the Homogeneous Wall Lemma is that we do not guarantee the homogeneous wall $W'$ to be a \textsl{subwall} of the initial flat wall $W$.
 Instead, in our result $W'$ is merely a subgraph of $W$ with some additional properties: First, we require that the ``witness''\footnote{For us a witness for flatness is a form of ``almost embedding'' describing the planar-like behaviour of the flat wall.
 See \zcref{sec:HomoMuralis} for a definition.} for the flatness of $W$ also witnesses the flatness of $W'$.
 Second, the \textsl{tangle}\footnote{See \zcref{sec:wallsAndTangles} for a definition.} of $W'$ should be a subtangle -- a so-called \textsl{truncation} -- of the tangle of $W$.
 Tangles originate in Robertson and Seymour's Graph Minors Series \cite{RobertsonS1991Graph} and provide an abstract framework to identify ``areas'' in a graph which cannot be split apart by tree-decompositions of small adhesion.